PKizzle/dns/cmd/atomdns/handlers/acl/README.md

 With _acl_, users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries or blocking unauthorized queries.

-When evaluating the rule sets, _acl_ uses the source IP.
+When evaluating the rule sets, _acl_ uses the source IP adresss, unless the _ecs_ handler has added an address to the context.

 # Syntax